hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/01_alignment.md

 It is always nice to have comments at the top of a more complex script to make sure that when your future self, or a co-worker, uses it they know exactly how to run it and what the script will do.
 So for our script, we can have the following lines of comments right at the top after #!/bin/bash/:

 ```
-# This script takes a trimmed fastq file of RNA-Seq data and outputs STAR alignment files.
+# This script takes a fastq file of RNA-Seq data and outputs STAR alignment files.
 # USAGE: sh star_analysis_on_input_file.sh <name of fastq file>
 ```